jsdillon/MAPS21cm/README.txt

 Baselines:
-Baseline vectors are written in ASCII and expressed
+Baseline vectors are written in ASCII and expressed as (x,y,z) where +x is East, +y is North, and +z is Up

 Polarization Convention: